 The branches derivative trading instruments includes forward foreign exchange contracts.
 The branches sell these derivatives to customers in order to enable them to transfer, modify or reduce current and future risks.
-These derivative instruments are fair valued as at the end of reporting date and the corresponding fair value changes is taken to the consolidated income statement.
+These derivative instruments are fair valued as at the end of reporting date and the corresponding fair value changes is taken to the statement of profit or loss.